Mighty Joe Young (1949 film)

-Mighty Joe Young (also known as Mr. Joseph Young of Africa and The Great Joe Young) is a 1949 American black and white fantasy film distributed by RKO Radio Pictures and produced by the same creative team responsible for King Kong (1933).
-The film was produced and directed by Merian C. Cooper, co-directed by Ernest B. Schoedsack, and written by Ruth Rose.
+Mighty Joe Young (also known as Mr. Joseph Young of Africa and The Great Joe Young) is a 1949 American black-and-white fantasy film distributed by RKO Radio Pictures and produced by the same creative team responsible for King Kong (1933).
+The film was produced and directed by Merian C. Cooper and Ernest B. Schoedsack, and written by Ruth Rose.
 It stars Robert Armstrong, Terry Moore, and Ben Johnson in his first credited screen role.
 Animation effects were handled by Willis O'Brien, Ray Harryhausen, Pete Peterson, and Marcel Delgado.
-It was released on July 13, 1949, and underperformed at the box office though reviews were generally positive.
-In 1950 the film won an Academy Award for special effects.
+It was released on July 13, 1949, and underperformed at the box office, though reviews were generally positive.
+In 1950, the film won an Academy Award for special effects.

 Mighty Joe Young tells the story of a young woman, Jill Young, living on her father's ranch in Africa.
-Jill has raised the title character, a large gorilla, from an infant and years later brings him to Hollywood.
+Jill has raised the title character, a large gorilla, from an infant, and years later brings him to Hollywood.
 The film explores the themes of domesticity, humanization, and primitivism.
 It was later remade in 1998 with Charlize Theron and Bill Paxton.
 From 2017 to 2018, Aberystwyth University hosted an exhibition about its production.

 Plot

 In 1937 Tanganyika territory, Africa, seven-year-old Jill Young is living with her father on his ranch.
-Two Africans come by with an orphaned baby gorilla.
+Two Africans come by with an orphaned baby mountain gorilla.
 Unbeknownst to her widowed father, Jill trades some of her toys, jewelry, and money for the gorilla and names him Joe Young.
 When he finds out, her father is initially reluctant to keep the gorilla, but eventually agrees.

-Twelve years later, business man Max O'Hara and a cowboy named Gregg are on a trip in Africa looking for animals to headline in Max's Hollywood nightclub.
+Twelve years later, businessman Max O'Hara and a cowboy named Gregg are on a trip in Africa looking for animals to headline in Max's Hollywood nightclub.
 The men have captured several lions and are about to leave when Joe Young appears, now 12 ft tall and weighing 4500 lb.
 When a caged lion bites Joe's fingers, he goes on a rampage.
 Visualizing Joe as their big nightclub attraction, Max and Gregg try to rope him, but he throws both men from their horses, breaks free, and attempts to attack them.
 A grown Jill Young arrives, calming Joe.
 The men meet with Jill, and Gregg becomes smitten with her.
 Max asks her to bring Joe and be part of his nightclub entertainment.
-He tells her that she and Joe will be a Hollywood hit and will be rich within weeks.
+He tells her that Joe and she will be a Hollywood hit and rich within weeks.
 Dazzled by O'Hara's promises of fame and fortune, the naïve girl agrees to take Joe to Hollywood.